 Read about how Tribe is helping local authorities and communities mobilise support to help the most vulnerable.

-When North Yorkshire County Council mobilised to help support the community during the initial Covid-19 lockdown, Tribe allowed it to coordinate a large and successful volunteer effort that would ensure the wellbeing of its most vulnerable residents across the county.
+When North Yorkshire County Council mobilised to help support the community during the initial Covid-19 lockdown, Tribe allowed it to coordinate a large and successful volunteer effort, ensuring the wellbeing of its most vulnerable residents across the county.

 As England’s largest county by area, the council has the added challenge of some of its most vulnerable people living in sparsely populated rural areas.